Are you considering buying an old house? If so, you’ll need to read through our list of 16 things to consider when buying an old house.

 Many consider old wood windows to be superior to many of the vinyl windows made today.
 Many old windows have removable storm windows that were added and taken out depending on the season.
 If your windows are old and drafty, it may be time to consider investing in new windows, which can be expensive.

+Is asbestos safe?
 The word “asbestos” typically scares people buying an old house.
 However, it’s a great product that’s been around for many years.
 In older homes you can find it in vents, plaster, to wrap pipes, ceiling tiles, flooring, exterior siding and even accidentally in some vermiculite insulation.
 Click here to see what asbestos looks like

 What is vermiculite and do I need to get rid of it if I have it in my home?
 Not necessarily.
 It should be tested to ensure it isn’t contaminated with asbestos.
 Click here to see what it looks like